traviixxx/Mag-demo/README.md

     periodSeconds: 30
 ```

-Magnolia is not deemed "ready" before the first of the following conditions are met:
+Magnolia is not deemed "ready" before the following conditions are met:

 - Magnolia itself is reporting a good response to a healthcheck.
-- All bootstrap instructions have been executed successfully.

-> **Note:** The bootstrap instructions are executed asynchronously after Magnolia itself reports healthy.
-This allows for a short period of a state during wich not all configuration has been applied but this has proven not to be an issue in production.
-Having a runtime dependency on it though has been annyoing, hence this is the default behaviour.
+> **Note:** The bootstrapping is executed asynchronously after Magnolia itself
+> reports healthy.
+This allows for a short period of a state during wich not all
+> configuration has been applied but this has proven not to be an issue in
+> production.
+Having a runtime dependency on it though has been annyoing, hence
+> this is the default behaviour.

 ## TLS